windchan/wyTrivail.github.io/_posts/2016-07-24-start-to-build-Kahn.markdown

 title: "Start to build Kahn"
 categories: jekyll update
 ---
-Hey man, let's design a secure system to defense invalid requests, for improving the stability of our web system.
+Hey man!
+Let's design a security system to filter out anomalous IPs to improve the stability of Kuaizhan!

-## The Components i will use
+## The components I will use are listed below:

-* Apache Storm, i will use storm to calculate the realtime log info from kafka
+* Apache Storm: I will use storm to process the real-time log from Kafka
-* Redis, the result calculated will be stored in redis temporarily
+* Redis: Suspicious IPs, URLs, and Requests will be stored in Redis
-* Crontab, the system will send a alarm email and ban the suspicious ips based on the data of redis every minute
+* Crontab: Every minute, it will ban all the suspicious IPs and send an alarm email after analyzing statistics stored in Redis
-* Nodejs, there will be a dashboard to display the real-time data
+* Node.js: There will be a dashboard to display the real-time data

 ## The Data in Redis do i need for Banning IP

-* the num of requests per ip in one minute
+* Number of requests per IP in one minute
-* the num of requests per ip-and-url in one minute
+* Number of requests per IP and URL in one minute
-* the num of requests per ip-and-statusCode in one minute
+* Number of requests per IP and Status Code in one minute
-* the num of requests per class B of ip in one minute
+* Number of requests per class B IP in one minute
-* the num of requests per class B of ip-and-url in one minute
+* Number of requests per class B IP and URL in one minute
-* the num of requests per class B of ip-and-statusCode in one minute
+* Number of requests per class B IP and Status Code in one minute
-* the num of requests per class C of ip in one minute
+* Number of requests per class C IP in one minute
-* the num of requests per class C of ip-and-url in one minute
+* Number of requests per class C IP and URL in one minute
-* the num of requests per class C of ip-and-statusCode in one minute
+* Number of requests per class C IP and Status Code in one minute
-* the num of requests per status in one minutes
+* Number of requests per Status Code in one minutes

-## the whole flow
+## How does Kahn work?

-* Firstly, the log from kafka will be split into ip, host, url, these hosts in whitelist and static request will be ignore
+* Firstly, a Kafka reader spout will read the log from Kafka queue.
+Each log entry will be made into a tuple that contains IP, host, URL, Status Code, Class B IP, Class C IP, Log Time, and local machine's System Time.
+Static requests and requests from hosts that are in the whitelist will be ignored.
-* Secondly, ip, host, url and statusCode will be counting in redis
-* A task for sending email will be execute every minutes, which fetchs the top counting data in redis
+* Secondly, the bolts taking tuples from the spout will count the number of occurences of each IP, URL, and Status Code and store them in Redis.
+* Eventually, a task will fetch IP, URLs, and Status Codes with the most count and send alarm emails every minute.

 ## The Spout and Bolts in Apacha Storm

-There are one spout and five bolts
+There are one spout and five bolts:

-* The Spout will use kafka to send log info
+* The Spout will read from Kafka queuee and send information to the first bolt ...
-* The First Bolt, named LogProcessor, will split the log info, filter the useless requests, then send the ip info to the counting bolts, which use fieldsGrouping
+* The 1st Bolt, named LogProcessor, will extract information susch as IP and host and send the information to the counting bolts that connect to it through FieldsGrouping.
+Requests allowed in the whitelist will not be counted.
-* The First Counting Bolt, named IpCounter, will counting the num of ip, ip-and-url, ip-and-statusCode by using edis
+* The 1st Counting Bolt, named IpCounter, will increment the count of IP, IP and URL, IP and Status Code in Redis.
-* The Second Counting Bolt, named BIpCounter, will counting the num of requests , per class B of ip, class B of ip-and-url, class B of ip-and-statusCode by using redis
+* The 2nd Counting Bolt, named HostCounter, will increment the count of each host.
-* The Second Counting Bolt, named CIpCounter, will counting the num of requests, per class C of ip, class C of ip-and-url, class C of ip-and-statusCode by using redis
+* The 3rd Counting Bolt, named StatusCounter, will increment the count of each Status Code.
-* The Third Counting Bolt, named CIpCounter, will counting the num of requests per statusCode by using redis
+* The 4th Counting Bolt, named UrlCounter, will increment the count of each URL.
+* [Deprecated] Counting Bolt named RequestsCounter will count the total number of requests.
+* [Deprecated] Counting Bolt named SubsysCounter will count the number of requests of each sub system.
+* [Deprecated] Counting Bolt named BIpCounter will increment the count of Class B IP, Class B IP and URL, Class B IP and Status Code in Redis.
+* [Deprecated] Counting Bolt named CIpCounter will increment the count of Class C IP, Class C IP and URL, Class C IP and Status Code in Redis.

 ## The Data Structure in Redis

-SortedSet will be used, A group of nums per ip will be in a sorted set.
+We use Sorted Set to count the number of requests for each field.
+Time Format is 'YYYYMMddmmSS'. eg. '201607241239' Every key expires in 10 minutes.

-Below are the name definition of every sortedset, time format is '201607241239', every key must be expired in two minutes
+Below are the structures of every sorted set:

-* the num of requests per ip in one minute, the sorted set's name: `sorted-set-for-ip-counting-%date%`, the key in sorted set: `%ip%`
+* Number of requests per IP in one minute.
+Named of the sorted set is `sorted-set-for-ip-counting-%date%`.
+The key in the sorted set is `%ip%`
-* the num of requests per ip-and-url in one minute, the sorted set's name: `sorted-set-for-url-counting-%ip%-%date%`, the key in sorted set: `%url%`
+* Number of requests per IP and URL in one minute.
+Named of the sorted set is `sorted-set-for-url-counting-%ip%-%date%`.
+The key in the sorted set is `%url%`
-* the num of requests per ip-and-statusCode in one minute, the sorted set's name: `sorted-set-for-status-counting-%ip%-%date%`, the key in sorted set: `%statusCode%`
+* Number of requests per IP and Status Code in one minute.
+Named of the sorted set is `sorted-set-for-status-counting-%ip%-%date%`.
+The key in the sorted set is `%statusCode%`
-* the num of requests per class B of ip in one minute, the sorted set'name: `sorted-set-for-bip-counting-%date%`, the key in sorted set: `%ip%`
+* Number of requests per class B IP in one minute.
+Named of the sorted set is `sorted-set-for-bip-counting-%date%`.
+The key in the sorted set is `%ip%`
+* Number of requests per Status Code in one minutes.
+Named of the sorted set is `sorted-set-for-status-counting-%date%`.
+The key in the sorted set is `%status%`
-* the num of requests per class B of ip-and-url in one minute, the sorted set's name: `sorted-set-for-url-counting-%the class B of ip%-%date%`, the key in sorted set: `%url%`
+* Number of requests per class B IP and URL in one minute.
+Named of the sorted set is `sorted-set-for-url-counting-%the class B of ip%-%date%`.
+The key in the sorted set is `%url%`
-* the num of requests per class B of ip-and-statusCode in one minute, the sorted set's name: `sorted-set-for-status-counting-%the class B of ip%-%date%`, the key in sorted set: `%statusCode%`
+* Number of requests per class B IP and Status Code in one minute.
+Named of the sorted set is `sorted-set-for-status-counting-%the class B of ip%-%date%`.
+The key in the sorted set is `%statusCode%`
-* the num of requests per class C of ip in one minute, the sorted set'name: `sorted-set-for-cip-counting-%date%`, the key in sorted set: `%ip%`
+* Number of requests per class C IP in one minute.
+Named of the sorted set is `sorted-set-for-cip-counting-%date%`.
+The key in the sorted set is `%ip%`
-* the num of requests per class C of ip-and-url in one minute, the sorted set's name: `sorted-set-for-url-counting-%the class C of ip%-%date%`, the key in sorted set: `%url%`
+* Number of requests per class C IP and URL in one minute.
+Named of the sorted set is `sorted-set-for-url-counting-%the class C of ip%-%date%`.
+The key in the sorted set is `%url%`
-* the num of requests per class C of ip-and-statusCode in one minute, the sorted set's name: `sorted-set-for-status-counting-%the class C of ip%-%date%`, the key in sorted set: `%statusCode%`
+* Number of requests per class C IP and Status Code in one minute.
+Named of the sorted set is `sorted-set-for-status-counting-%the class C of ip%-%date%`.
+The key in the sorted set is `%statusCode%`
-* the num of requests per status in one minutes, the sorted set's name: `sorted-set-for-status-counting-%date%`, the key in set: `%status%`

 ## The Cronjob

-A task will be execute every minute, which config in linux system by using the cmd: crontab.
+A Python script will be executed every minute by using the command crontab.
-In order to get the complate data in every minute, The task will be execute after ten seconds for every minute, for example, the task will be execute in 10:01:10, 10:02:10
+In order to have complete data in the previous minute, the script will be executed 10 seconds after every minute ends.
+For example, the script will be executed at 10:01:10, 10:02:10

-The task will do the things below:
+The script does the following tasks:

-* Firstly, the task fetchs the top ten data from redis sorted set
+* Firstly, it fetches top 10 results from IP's sorted set.
-* Then, the task will fetch the ip-url, ip-status's data of the top ten ip in redis, by using redis cmd/function: KEYS
+* Secondly, it fetches top 10 results from IP-URL and IP-Status Code sorted set.
-* And the next, rendering a html text and send email
+* Thirdly, organize the information and send the alarm email.
-* Finally, ban the ips!(it is no need to do so in the early stage because we need analysis the data)
+* Finally, it bans the IPs by talking to nginx.

 ## Tips

-* use fieldsGrouping
+* Use FieldGrouping feature in Storm
-* use sortedset in Redis
+* Use Sorted Set in Redis
-* filter the useless requests
+* Ignore requests that are allowed by the whitelist